How you can help your child’s imagination flourish with creative activities that can also help with fine motor skills and physical development.

 Dramatic play is so important for children; it’s where they solidify their understanding of what shapes and colors are and help develop those skills for later years to come.

-This is certainly one you remember from your youth.
-Maybe you have a play kitchen to help with the imagining game as well.
-Playing home is a natural tendency for young children (even males!) since it entails mimicking the people in their lives.
+This is certainly one you remember from your childhood.
+Playing home is a natural tendency for young children of all genders since it entails mimicking the people in their lives.
 Children learn via imitation.
+A play kitchen is an excellent way to introduce dramatic play to your toddler.

 This is a favorite imagination game at our house right now.